 Illinois Insurance Agents Licensing Guide & FAQHelpful Question and Answers for Current and Prospective Illinois Insurance Producers

-Currently, resident insurance producer licenses cost $90 per year for two years, and non-resident producer licenses cost $125 per year.
+Currently, resident insurance producer licenses cost $180 for each renewal term (2 yrs), and non-resident producer licenses cost $250 each renewal.
 A license must be renewed every two years, and renewal costs are the same as the initial licensing cost.